2021 rank: 38

 Your Itinerary

-You’re most likely to come upon a chain eatery where you’re on the hunt for food, but GVR is starting to come into its own with restaurants like Pupusas Paradise, a laid-back Salvadoran joint, Coriander (Indian), and Pho Kitchen 88.
-On the sweet side, don’t miss Happy Bakeshop and La Michoacana Premium.
+You’re most likely to come upon a chain eatery when you’re on the hunt for food, but GVR is starting to come into its own with restaurants like Pupusas Paradise, a laid-back Salvadoran joint, Coriander (for Indian), and Pho Kitchen 88.
+On the sweet side, don’t miss La Michoacana Premium.

 Get Outside

 East typically isn’t the direction you head when you want to enjoy Colorado’s vast outdoor expanses.
-But GVR has a lot that appeals to nature lovers, including a number of parks, tennis courts, and even a disc golf course.
+But GVR has a lot that draws nature lovers, including a number of parks, tennis courts, ballfields, and even a disc golf course.
 Green Valley Ranch Golf Club is widely considered one of the city’s top public courses and also hosts the annual Colorado Open tournament.
-For those looking to stay active, there’s Montbello Recreation Center and its indoor pool.

 Coming Soon